-I convey these ideas through printmaking, painting, sculpture, fiber, public art, and other media.
-Acknowledgment of society’s current failures evokes a call to action which cannot be ignored.
-However, seeking to look beyond the present despair towards a future community is the focus behind my design, shape, texture, color, and use of space.
+Today’s social justice issues evoke a call to action which cannot be ignored.
+However, learning to look beyond the present despair to a future community is the focus behind my design, shape, texture, color, and use of space.
 Forward thinking that looks towards future goals and the betterment of our youth and their growth are keys to keeping a positive outlook in the midst of negative influences.
-It is my hope that those who are able to take a moment to view my works will first ponder—then proceed beyond simple musings.
+It is my hope that those who are able to take a moment to view my works will ponder—then proceed beyond simple musings.